modxorg/Docs/en/extras/church-events-calendar/churcheventscalendar-snippet/churchevents.managing-events.md

 3. Now select the day that the event starts on
 4. Select the day that the event ends on

-**Examples**
+**Examples**:

 1. An event that repeats every day from Monday 12/5 to Friday 12/9.
     1. You would select repeat Every day
     2. Select the start day to be 12/5
     3. And then select the end date to be 12/9.
 2. An event that repeats every other day starting on Sunday 12/4 and ending Friday 12/16.
 The event will be Sun, Tues, Thurs, Sat, Mon, Wed and Fri.
     1. Select repeat Every third day
     2. Select the start day of 12/4
     3. Select the end day of 12/16

 #### Using the Weekly repeating option